followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxFilterBuilder/1 Configuration/onEditorPreparing.md

 ---

-[note]This handler is not executed for fields that use the [editorTemplate](/Documentation/ApiReference/UI_Widgets/dxFilterBuilder/Field/#editorTemplate).
+[note]This function is not executed for fields that use the [editorTemplate](/Documentation/ApiReference/UI_Widgets/dxFilterBuilder/Field/#editorTemplate).

 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->